brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 At first nobody minded.
 The food was unreal and there was a packed schedule of lectures from the expedition staff.
 We learned about Antarctic wildlife, photography, exploration history, the importance of krill, and covered billions of years of history through geology lectures from Dr Volcano.
 We had biosecurity briefings about contamination, removing plastics from any food we would bring there, and scrubbing our running gear.
 They're very strict on this which was good to see.

 As the days passed, concern started to grow.
-Every day ate into our schedule and there was uncertainty on whether the race would happen.
+Every day ate into our schedule and there was uncertainty over whether the race would happen.
 We spent evenings keeping our mind off it with karaoke and pub quizzes (we placed second with our team: *Make Antarctica Great Again*).
 Apparently there was always a queue for the treadmills in the gym, but that didn't affect me.
 Despite the delay, I was enjoying every minute.
 The people made it easy.

 <p align="center" width="100%">
     <img width="400" src="/images/ant17.jpeg">